Skip to main content

 • Alternative testing options (listed below) may need to be requested via a paediatric subspecialist (such as paediatric neurology or dermatology) or through discussion with clinical genetics.

 • R27 Paediatric disorders: This should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes.
-The test includes microarray and a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics.
+The test is a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics.

 • R59 Early onset or syndromic epilepsy: This investigates unexplained epilepsy where there is clinical suspicion of a monogenic cause.
 The test includes microarray and a WGS panel of genes.